0xDeviI/FatEagle/README.md

 - start:              start custom list
 - mset [Property] [Value] [FeScript]:               set value to custom module in custom list

 &nbsp;
 ### Configuration
-You can easily config framework using file 'feConfig.py'. for example you can disable modules database update status in startup by this setting:
+You can easily config framework using file 'feConfig.py'. for example you can disable modules database update in startup by this setting:
 ```python
 MODULE_DB_UPDATE_ON_START = False
 ```